Skip to main content

 Bundle size considerationโ€‹

 Since the validation capability depends on a set of additional libraries which can increase the application bundle size, it is advised that this feature is used in development and test environments.
-Moving forwards there is consideration for creating a validation capability with minimal overhead both at runtime and bundle size.
+Moving forwards there is consideration for creating a validation capability with minimal overhead both at runtime performance and bundle size.

 Divergence with pipeline validationโ€‹